chaseyb/100-days-of-code/log.md

 Day 2: #100daysofcode Started learning #Python!
 Today I learned about scripting, creating variables, and how to generate inputs & outputs.
 I highly recommend giving it a go!
 Treehouse is a fantastic resource to learn how to code.

 Treehouse: https://teamtreehouse.com/

+### Day 3: October 11, 2020

+Day 3: #100daysofcode Today I continued to learn more about #Python!
+Tomorrow, I plan on building a simple game to show the skills I've learned.